-All of the special events below are different (so be sure to check out the linked guides for more information!), but here’s some general things you can expect at specific events:
+All of the special events below are different (so be sure to check out the linked guides for more information!), but here are some general things you can expect at specific events:

 - Unique and exclusive character meets – like those at Mickey’s Not-So-Scary Halloween Party and Mickey’s Very Merry Christmas Party

-- Little to no waits on popular attractions – like at Disney After Hours, Disney Villains After Hours, and Early Morning Magic
+- Little to no waits on popular attractions – like at Disney After Hours

-- Exclusive seating for popular shows – like what you get when you book a dessert party or the Signature Celebration Package
+- Exclusive seating or viewing areas for popular shows – like what you get when you book a dessert party

-- Extended park time – like what you find with the seasonal parties, Early Morning Magic, and both After Hours events
+- Extended park time – like what you find with the seasonal parties and After Hours events

 A few nights a week from August-December, Magic Kingdom closes early so that seasonal parties can be held for guests who paid to attend.

-If maximizing rides is your things, then these events are for you.
+If maximizing rides is your things, then this special event is for you.

-One of the hardest parts about the Happily Ever After fireworks at Magic Kingdom is finding a spot to take it all in.
+One of the hardest parts about the fireworks at Magic Kingdom is finding a spot to take it all in.

-To make it easier, Disney offers several different dessert parties that provide guaranteed viewing of this popular show.
+To make it easier, Disney offers dessert parties that provide guaranteed viewing of this popular show.

 You can find detailed ticket information and pricing (including tips for saving some money on a few of the options listed) in the guides linked above.